Service Learning Reminders

-Service Learning is an educational approach that combines learning objectives with community service in order to provide a pragmatic, progressive learning experience while meeting societal needs.
+Service Learning is an educational approach that combines learning objectives with community service to provide a pragmatic, progressive learning experience while meeting societal needs.
 Oak Hall students, faculty, and staff are engaged in service opportunities in our Gainesville community and often far beyond.
-These projects are a way for us to give back, help, and make a difference.
-Oak Hall Upper School students are required to complete 40 service hours as a graduation requirement.
-For more information about Service Learning and how to get involved, please contact Division Director, John Perlette, at jperlette@oakhall.org.
+These projects allow us to give back, help, and make a difference.

 Annual Service Events